mozilla/nunjucks/docs/templating.md

 ### replace (the first argument can take a JS regular expression)

-This will replace one item with another.
+Replace one item with another.
 The first item is the item to be replaced, the second item is the replaced value.

 **Input**